GSA/search-gov-website/support.md

         <button class="usa-accordion__button"
           aria-expanded="false"
           aria-controls="m-a5">
-          We relaunched our website, and now our results are outdated &mdash; what do we do?
+          We relaunched our website, and now our results are outdated.
+What do we do?
         </button>
       </h3>
       <div id="m-a5" class="usa-accordion__content usa-prose">
-        <p><a href="mailto:search@gsa.gov">Email us</a> as soon as possible.
-We’ll need to do some things in the back-end of the system to get your search results up to date as soon as possible.
-Also, please read through our <a href="{{ site.baseurl }}/indexing/redesign.html">Checklist For a Successful Redesign</a> for suggestions on what you can do right away.</p>
+        <p>Please read through our <a href="{{ site.baseurl }}/indexing/redesign.html">Checklist For a Successful Redesign</a> for suggestions on what you can do right away.
+Then, <a href="mailto:search@gsa.gov">email us</a> so we can update some things in the backend to get your search results up to date as soon as possible.</p>

       </div>